opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/compute_instance_v2.md

 Nova returns the network interfaces grouped by network, thus not in creation order.
 That means that if you have multiple network interfaces you must take care of the order of networks in your configuration.

-As example we want to import an instance with one ephemeral root disk, and 3 network interfaces.
+As example, we want to import an instance with one ephemeral root disk, and 3 network interfaces.

 Examples